7 Stages Of Human Evolution

 7. Homo Sapiens (Wise Men)

-The homo sapiens began around 550,000 to 750,000 Years Ago.
-The oldest homo sapien fossil found in Morocco dates back to 315,000 years.
+Homo sapiens began around 550,000 to 750,000 years ago.
+The oldest Homo sapien fossil found in Morocco dates back to 315,000 years ago.

 Furthermore, they have developed cultural diversity, language, and the capacity for abstract thinking.
-With time they shaped the world through agriculture, industry, and civilization.
+With time they shaped the world through agriculture, industry, and civilisation.
 Ultimately, they became the most dominant force on Earth today.

 In today’s time, the only surviving species of the Homo genus are the “Modern humans”.
 They are making new discoveries and inventions every day in all fields.